caw083/Book-Management/README.md

 # Bookstore API

-A RESTful API for managing books and authors using Node.js, Express, and MongoDB.
+A RESTful API for managing books and authors using Node.js, Express, MongoDB Atlas, and Docker.

 ## Table of Contents